 24 hours in graduate-level writing workshops and forms courses [3 hours each].
 These courses may be repeated for credit.
 All MFA students are welcome to take any of these courses:

 - EN 605 Nonfiction Workshop

 - EN 608 Forms of Writing.
 These courses examine traditional and contemporary practice.
 Students read primary works and theory, and respond with their own creative writing.
 Sample topics include: Comedy, Characterization Across Genre, Reiteration, Collaboration, The Mock Essay, The Uses of History, Autobiography, Creative Writing for Kids, Modes of Political Poetry, The First Person, Modern Poetics, Research Methods, Envionmental Poetics, Constructions of Authorship, Contemporary Rural and Agricultural Literature, The Personal Essay, Anthologizing Anthologies, Fabulist Fiction, [Re]Mark[s] of the Beast, Under the Influence: Post-Modern Poetics, Research Methods for Creative Writers, Classics for Contemporaries.

 3 hours in EN 609: Writers at Work: Form.
 Theory.
 Practice.
 [1 hour each] This short course examines a specialized topic of interest to creative writers.
 May be repeated for credit.
-This course is sometimes taught by visiting writers.
-Sample topics include: Teaching Creative Writing, Magazine Scene, Public Poetry, Writing Internship, Academic Job Market, Publishing: A Brief History, Poetry & Performance, The Sentence, Writing about Animals, Travel Writing.
+Sample topics include: Teaching Creative Writing, Magazine Scene, Public Poetry, Writing Internship, Academic Job Market, Publishing: A Brief History, Poetry & Performance, The Sentence, Writing about Animals, Travel Writing, Creative Criticism.

 9 hours in literature, criticism, or linguistics courses [3 hours each] in the Department of English at the 500 or 600 level.